Confession time: I went on vacation and blew it with my eating.

 They suffered hard labor and Pharaoh was in control over their very lives.

-They lived in fear for their male babies lives as Pharaoh had ordered them murdered as soon as they were born.
+They lived in fear for their male babies’ lives as Pharaoh had ordered them murdered as soon as they were born.

-Isn’t sin just like that?
 You remember “the good times,” forgetting all the pain and grief that comes with it.

-Contrast the Israelites response with Jesus’ response in Matthew 4:1-4.
-Jesus had been fasting for 40 days; the Israelites had access to food, but their tongues craved something else.
+Jesus had been fasting for 40 days; the Israelites had access to food, but didn’t appreciate it.

+Their tongues craved something else.
 Their only concern was satisfying themselves.

-When the devil tempted Jesus to turn stones into bread to satisfy His hunger, Jesus said, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God.”
+“Man shall not live by bread alone, but by every word that proceeds from the mouth of God.”

 In fact, in every temptation the devil presented to Jesus, Jesus responded with focus back to God rather than Himself: